 The structured research curriculum trains residents in the basic methodology of clinical research and study design.
 Residents who would like to pursue patient-oriented clinical investigation and research projects are encouraged to apply for this four-week course offered during the PGY-2 year.

 The ClinEpi course trains residents in the basic methodology of clinical research and study design, including clinical research methods in epidemiology, biostatistics, and database management.
 The course is designed for junior residents who are interested in pursuing a clinical research career and do not have previous research methods training (e.g. MPH).
-This course is directed by S. Nicole Hastings, MD, MHS, assistant professor in the Division of General Internal Medicine.
+This course is directed by C. Barrett Bowling, MD, MSPH, associate professor of medicine in the Division of Geriatrics.

 ClinEpi teaches residents about the process of clinical research.
 Residents also learn about basic biostatistics, including database establishment, descriptive statistics, graphical display of data, simple hypothesis testing, categorical data analysis, sample-size estimation, and introductory regression analysis.
 Additionally, faculty from a variety of disciplines teach afternoon sessions devoted to clinical epidemiology research methods.

 Course participants learn to critically appraise the literature when reading cohort, case-control, randomized controlled, or cross-over trials.
 Instruction in advanced computer-based literature searches, preparation of a research proposal budget, legal and ethical issues in clinical research, and scientific writing supplements this training.
 During the ClinEpi course, each trainee must design a clinical research project to be reviewed by the ClinEpi faculty.
 Many trainees use their project as the basis for subsequent patient-oriented research.